 When the reaming process is completed, thoroughly clean the bearings with brake cleaner and blow through the oil passages to ensure that all metallic particles have been removed.
-Collect together the engine bolts, studs and screws and test fit these in preparation for completing the crankcase assembly.
+Collect together the engine bolts, studs, screws camshafts and the breather disc and test fit these in preparation for completing the crankcase assembly.